ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 Here's what to do:
 1. Install Tim Pope's [`vim-dispatch` plugin](https://github.com/tpope/vim-dispatch) just like you would any other Vim plugin.

-1. Somewhere inside `ftplugin/tex.vim` include the line
+1. Assuming that you used `compiler/tex.vim` as the name of the compiler plugin described earlier in this article in the section [Writing a simple LaTeX compiler plugin](#writing-a-simple-latex-compiler-plugin), somewhere inside `ftplugin/tex.vim` include the line
    ```vim
    compiler tex
    ```
-   This line loads the compiler settings implemented earlier in the section [Writing a simple LaTeX compiler plugin](#writing-a-simple-latex-compiler-plugin), assuming you named the compiler plugin `tex.vim`.
+   This line loads the compiler settings in the compiler plugin `compiler/tex.vim`.
-   The argument passed to `compiler` must match the base filename of the target compiler plugin in your `compiler/` folder.
+   More generally, the name following `compiler` must match the base filename of the target compiler plugin in your `compiler/` folder.
-   To use `compiler/tex.vim` use `compiler tex`, to use `compiler/mytex.vim` use `compiler mytex`, to use `compiler/asdasadg.vim`, use `compiler asdasadg`, etc...
+   For example, to use `compiler/tex.vim` use `compiler tex`, to use `compiler/mytex.vim` use `compiler mytex`, to use `compiler/asdasadg.vim`, use `compiler asdasadg`, etc...

-1. In Vim, use the `vim-dispatch` command `:Make` to compile LaTeX documents.
+1. In Vim, use the Dispatch-provided command `:Make` to compile LaTeX documents.
    That's it!
 (Loosely, `:Make` is an asynchronous version of `:make`, and will automatically pick up your current `compiler` settings.
    Assuming you have properly set Vim's `:makeprg` option, everything should "just work".)